autolume/autolux/README.rst

 ::

-    # running autolux with a service
+    # running autolux as a service
     autolux --daemon